chok/sfMelodyPlugin/README.md

     all:
       melody:
-        create_user: true             # create a new user if not logged when you connect to a service
+        create_user: false            # create a new user if not logged when you connect to a service
+        register_redirect: false      # you can redirect to a register form or anything else by specify
+                                      # a valid route like "@user_register"
         name:
           key:  my_service_key
           secret: my_secret_key